Freezing broad beans

 4. Dry the young pods as before and again freeze them.

-If you are doing this for the treatment of Parkinson's disease, or if you are starting a tremor, then I would begin with two young pods for breakfast, and again for supper.
+If you are freezing broad beans for the treatment of Parkinson's disease, or if you are starting a tremor, then I would begin with two young pods for breakfast; and again for supper.

 Eggs Parkinson's disease is a favourite dish in our family.
 I have had an essential tremor for thirty years; broad beans definitely help.
 They look like little grey ticks in the photo below.